The ROLA Report

 The $166 Million Problem

-The College Sports Commission's March 2026 update disclosed only $166 million in third-party NIL deals had been cleared through NIL Go since the system launched.
-The estimated third-party NIL market for college basketball alone is approximately $500 million.
+The College Sports Commission's 2025-26 reporting disclosed only $166 million in third-party NIL deals had been cleared through NIL Go against an estimated $932 million market for basketball alone.
 The gap represents either a significant volume of deals pending review, a significant volume never reported, or both.

 The Sportico reporting on Players Era is instructive.
 The company contracted to deliver $1 million in NIL funding to each participating team at its Thanksgiving week tournament.
 Two and a half months after the event, multiple teams were still waiting for athlete payments.
 The holdup: CSC review of deal structures.
 Programs that had incorporated those payments into athlete compensation models for the fall semester faced financial planning disruptions that the settlement framework was specifically designed to prevent.